HTC Rhyme: Features

 The Rhyme comes bundled with several accessories, such as an armband (designed to hold the phone while exercising), a Bluetooth headset and "tangle-free" earbuds in matching colors, a Bluetooth speaker designed to be clipped to a car's sun visor, and a charging dock with built-in speakers (which can be used to play music and use the phone as an alarm clock).
 The Rhyme also shipped with a "charm" accessory; a small, LED-lit cube that can be used to provide notifications for phone calls and text messages.
 The charm connects to the phone via a wire connected to its headphone jack; its design is intended to allow the charm to hang outside a bag or pocket for visibility.
 The charm itself also has a clip, which can be used to attach it to a purse's strap.

 The device ships with Android 2.3.4 as its operating system, using the HTC Sense 3.5 user interface; the new version uses a simplified home screen layout that is exclusive to the Rhyme and the low-end Explorer, offering the ability to have up to five app shortcuts on the side of the home page, which can slide open to display additional content when available (such as upcoming calendar events or recent photos).
 The curved "dock" seen on other HTC phones is also replaced with two buttons in the bottom corners of the screen for the app drawer and phone.
-Alongside the stock HTC Sense apps, the Rhyme is also pre-loaded with the exercise app Endomondo, the Dropbox app, and the HTC Watch movie service.
+Alongside the stock HTC Sense apps, the Rhyme is also pre-loaded with Endomondo, Dropbox, and the HTC Watch movie service.
 On the U.S. version, the Rhyme also ships with several non-removable Verizon apps, such as V Cast and VZ Navigator.
 On August 31, 2012, HTC released a downloadable update to Android 4.0 with Sense 3.6 for the Rhyme through its HTCdev portal.